 If you like hosting cocktail parties, you can cut down on the cost of mixers by making your own simple syrup.

-“Perfect for the bar aficionado, this DIY method for simple syrup can save you up to 90 percent of the price of a store-bought bottle,” said Carson Yarbrough, shopping and savings expert for deal website Offers.com.
+“Perfect for the bar aficionado, this DIY method for simple syrup can save you up to 90 percent of the price of a store-bought bottle,” said Carson Yarbrough, shopping and savings expert formerly with the deal website Offers.com.

-Simply heat two cups of water and stir in two cups of sugar, which costs about 24 cents, until the sugar dissolves.
+Simply heat 2 cups of water and stir in 2 cups of sugar, which costs $2.94 for a 4-lbs bag, until the sugar dissolves.
 Then, let the mixture cool.